marcolago/flowtime.js/README.md

 - **Down or Up Arrows**: navigate to the previous or the next page.
 This is the main navigation input; the entire content is navigable using this keys only.
 If there are fragments in the page every input shows or hides a fragment.
 - **Shift + Down or Up Arrows**: navigate to the prev o next page jumping all the fragments.
 - **Left or Right Arrows**: navigate to the prev or next section.
 By default the destination will be the page at the same index of the starting point (if you are at page 3 in the section 2 you will go to the page 3 in the section 3).
-If the same index does not exist the destination will be the higher available index..
+If the same index does not exist the destination will be the higher available index (see [Section Navigation Options](#section-navigation-options) for more options).
 - **Shift + Left or Right Arrows**: Navigate to the first page of the previous or next section.
 - **Page Up**: navigates to the first page of the current section.
 - **Page Down**: navigates to the last page of the current section.